zingbretsen/zingbretsen-site/src/blog/vim-gives-you-superpowers.md

 - `p` is to `p`ut (paste) text
 - `u` is to `u`ndo

-There are some keys that you might use to move around the page:
+There are keys that you might use to move around the page:

 - `w` is to go forward by one `w`ord
 - `e` is to go forward to the `e`nd of the current word